mrkuz/kradle/README.md

 # Kradle

-Swiss army knife for Kotlin/JVM development.
+Swiss army knife for Kotlin/JVM (and also Java) development.

 `kradle` is a Gradle plugin, which sets up your Kotlin/JVM (or Java) project in no time.